-Watches & Wonders 2023: Key highlights and timepieces from the Geneva fair
+Watches & Wonders 2023: Key Highlights and Timepieces From the Geneva Fair

 The other new model, the Hermès Chronograph, is an eye-catching orange watch fashioned from multi-layered composite and features a cushion-shaped case made of carbon fibre and graphene powder.
 It has a satin-finished and polished titanium bezel, and a black PVD-coated crown with an orange-rimmed monopusher at 3 o’clock.
 Consecutive presses of this button activates the chronograph’s start, stop and reset functions.
 According to the maison, it chose to incorporate a monopusher function to streamline the design and make the overall aesthetic of the watch less bulky.
 The black-gold-treated and blackened dial is embellished with rhodium-plated applied Arabic numerals coated with Super-LumiNova, and touches of orange.

 Another highlight is the Arceau Petite Lune.
-Imagining the moon with two mysterious planets on an aventurine dial with Diamond stars.
-The moon (bottom right) is in mother-of-Pearl.
+Imagining the moon with two mysterious planets on an aventurine dial with diamond stars.
+The moon is in mother-of-pearl.
 The larger planet is made of aragonite and the smaller planet is in opal.
-The aventurine dial is done over mother-of-Pearl also to add textural interest on the dial.
+The aventurine dial is done over mother-of-pearl also to add textural interest on the dial.

 Also noteworthy is the Slim Hermès Cheval de Légende, which is based on the 2010 scarf by the same name created by artist Benoit Pierre Emery.
 To recreate the art on the dial, artisans had to drill tiny holes into the white enamel dial, then fill the cavities with 1,678 golden beads before firing the piece in an oven to set the beads into the enamel.
 It’s a limited edition of 24 pieces.
 There’s also a blue version, where instead of gold beads, the dial is set with 1,678 blue enamel beads.